Publications & Community Resources

 Low Impact Development (LID) is a land-use planning strategy that works with nature rather than against it.
 Learn more through our Introduction to LID presentation—which provides a foundation for understanding this important land-use planning strategy—and our series of LID fact sheets.

-And with our analysis tool, you can learn what to look for in your local bylaws and regulations that would allow for sustainable development.
+With our analysis tool, you can learn what to look for in your local bylaws and regulations that would allow for sustainable development and climate-smart nature based solutions.
 You can also determine which best practices your community is already following and where it can improve.
+Based on federal, state, and local best practices and can be used to help communities meet their stormwater requirements.